krish-gupta21/CODTECH-TASK1/README.md

 **DURATION:** September to October 2024
 **MENTOR:**

-## Overview of the Project
+# Overview of the Project

 ### Project: Vulnerabilty Scanning Tool

-Here's a more concise overview for your vulnerability scanner project:

----

-# Vulnerability Scanner

-## Overview

 The **Vulnerability Scanner** is a command-line tool that helps identify potential security weaknesses in target systems.
 It performs two key functions: scanning for open TCP ports and checking the software version of a specified URL.